tammivenkat/Azure_excel/Episode-02/README.md

 Although Azure allows address space modification, I prefer designing the address space correctly from the beginning because changes in production environments can affect routing, peering, VPNs, and dependent services.

 ⭐ Bonus Question (Very Common in Interviews)
-Why do we create separate subnets instead of keeping everything in one subnet?
+### Why do we create separate subnets instead of keeping everything in one subnet?
-Best Answer

 Separate subnets provide logical isolation between workloads such as web, application, and database tiers.
 They allow different Network Security Groups, routing policies, and access controls to be applied to each layer, improving security, scalability, and manageability.
 This follows the principle of least privilege and reduces the attack surface.